MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/Get-Help.md

 The **ShowWindow** parameter supports help topics for commands (cmdlets, functions, CIM commands, scripts) and conceptual **About** articles.
 It doesn't support provider help.

 This parameter was reintroduced in PowerShell 7.0.
+This parameter is only available on Windows.

 ```yaml
 Type: System.Management.Automation.SwitchParameter